-The LaMere Simulation Suite consists of four private acute medical surgical patient rooms with working wall suction, working simulated oxygen, air and bedside patient monitors.
+The LaMere Simulation Suite consists of four private acute medical surgical patient rooms with working wall suction, working simulated oxygen, and air and bedside patient monitors.
 This area is home to four Gaumard high-fidelity adult patient simulators that respond physiologically to the student nurse's interventions.

 The Moriarty Simulation Suite consists of two semi-private patient rooms.
-One room is an obstetric and newborn room that houses a Gaumard high-fidelity newborn infant simulator and a Gaumard full body, high-fidelity, birthing simulator.
-The second room is a pediatric room for two Gaumard high-fidelity five-year-old child simulators as well as another newborn infant simulator.
+One room is an obstetric and newborn room that houses a Gaumard high-fidelity newborn infant simulator and a Gaumard full body, high-fidelity birthing simulator.
+The second room is a pediatric room for two Gaumard high-fidelity five-year-old child simulators, as well as another newborn infant simulator.

 The Simulation Suite also has a fully functioning medication dispense system similar to those in many local facilities.
 In addition, the Simulation Suite has mobile computers that allow students to perform bedside documentation on an electronic medical record system.